-The reference plant community is characterized by bitterbrush and big sagebrush in the overstory with an understory dominated by bluebunch wheatgrass.
-Idaho fescue is also common.
-The warmer drier occurrences of this site exhibit greater expression of basin big sagebrush and bluebunch wheatgrass, while dominance shifts to mountain big sagebrush and prevalence of Idaho fescue increases where the site occurs in the cooler wetter portions of the range.
+The reference plant community is dominated by basin big sagebrush with an understory of Idaho fescue.
+Bluebunch wheatgrass is also common in the understory.
 The site has moderately low resilience to disturbance and resistance to invasion.
 Resilience is a system's capacity to regain its structure, processes, and function following stressors or disturbance (e.g. drought or fire).
 Resistance is the capacity of the system to retain its structure, processes, and function despite stressors or disturbances (including pressure from invasive species) (Chambers 2014).
-Increased resilience increases with elevation, aspect, increased precipitation, and increased nutrient availability (Stringham et al. 2015); where greater resource availability and more favorable environmental conditions exist for plant growth and reproduction (Chambers 2014).
+Resilience increases with elevation, aspect, increased precipitation and increased nutrient availability (Stringham et al. 2015); where greater resource availability and more favorable environmental conditions exist for plant growth and reproduction (Chambers 2014).

-This ecological site's lower effective precipitation (aridic bordering xeric soil moisture regime and southern aspect) limits site productivity resulting in more open space for establishment of invasive annual grasses.
-Since the site occurs on south aspects, it receives more solar insolation and thus is slightly drier and warmer than its non-aspect counterpart.
-Timing of precipitation also favors invasive annual grasses that are particularly well adapted to cool wet winters and warm dry summers; beginning growth and utilizing resources prior to native species breaking dormancy.
-The site's cooler soil temperature regime (frigid) does increase resistance compared to warmer sites but is not cold enough to inhibit invasive annual grasses (Chambers 2014).
+This ecological site's lower effective precipitation (aridic bordering xeric soil moisture regime) limits site productivity; though since the site occurs on north aspects, it receives less solar insolation and thus is slightly wetter and colder than its non-aspect counterpart.
+The higher effective precipitation experienced on north slopes results in higher annual production and less open space for establishment of invasive annual grasses, increasing site resilience.
+The timing of precipitation on this site still favors invasive annual grasses that are particularly well adapted to cool wet winters and warm dry summers; beginning growth and utilizing resources prior to native species breaking dormancy.
+The site's warm soil temperature regime (mesic to mesic near frigid) gives the site moderately low resistance to disturbance, though being north aspect slightly increases resistance compared to a non-aspect site.